ryantherileyman/riley-basic-games/Snake/Snake/licences/readme.txt

 Font "Flavor" from https://www.fontsquirrel.com/ Copyright (c) 2011, Sideshow (a DBA of Font Diner, Inc) (www.fontdiner.com), with Reserved Font Name "Flavors".
 This Font Software is licensed under the SIL Open Font License, Version 1.1.

+Font "Source Sans Pro" from https://www.fontsquirrel.com/ Copyright 2010, 2012 Adobe Systems Incorporated (http://www.adobe.com/), with Reserved Font Name ‘Source’.
+All Rights Reserved.
+Source is a trademark of Adobe Systems Incorporated in the United States and/or other countries.
+This Font Software is licensed under the SIL Open Font License, Version 1.1.

 See "OFL.txt" for the full SIL Open Font Licence.

 Tileable Grass Texture from https://www.goodtextures.com/